 One channel video, 15 minutes

-Whiteout is based on an essay of the same title, originally written for AX15 (a project by Mario de Vega in collaboration with Rosa Menkman, 2019) and inspired by my time during the CERN Collide, our climb of the Brocken and a voyage on board of a ship of the Chilean army to Antartica.
+Whiteout is based on an essay of the same title, originally written for AX15 (a project by Mario de Vega in collaboration with Rosa Menkman, 2019) and inspired by my time during the CERN Collide, our climb of the Brocken and a voyage on board of a ship of the Armada de Chile, to Antartica.

 The Whiteout essay was re-published In: Photoresearcher 33 (2020) site here / pdf.